 Many volunteers support us during the weekday hours here in the office and warehouse by tagging and labeling participant bibs, mailings, helping with inventory, and numerous other projects.
-If you are interested and available during the weekdays and want to be added to our list of volunteers we call upon, please email [email protected] and ask to be placed on our office list!
+If you are interested and available during the weekdays and want to be added to our list of volunteers we call upon, please email [email protected].org and ask to be placed on our office list!
 These behind-the-scenes volunteers keep us up and running!

 Atlanta Track Club ambassadors are energetic, active and enthusiastic members who volunteer their time to help promote Atlanta Track Club and its many member benefits.
 Ambassadors are volunteer leaders who assist at all four major events throughout the calendar year as well as take part in numerous activities throughout the community helping to spread the word of the Track Club.
 Click here to learn about Atlanta Track Club's Ambassador program.